 The Program supports workshops, short-term planning visits, dissertation enhancement, and research experiences for students.

-With the exception of special ISE program activities and AMERICAS regional funding opportunities (see below),
+With the exception of special OISE program activities and AMERICAS regional funding opportunities (see below),

 all international collaborative research proposals should be submitted